flenniken/statictea/testfiles/format-warnings.stf.md

 ### File stderr.expected

 ~~~
-tmpl.txt(2): w36: The variable 'missing' does not exist.
+tmpl.txt(2): w205: The variable 'missing' wasn't found in the l or f dictionaries.
 statement: v = format("this is {missing}")
                       ^
-tmpl.txt(6): w36: The variable 'missing' does not exist.
+tmpl.txt(6): w205: The variable 'missing' wasn't found in the l or f dictionaries.
 statement: v2 = format("{a} {missing}")
                        ^
 tmpl.txt(7): w192: No ending bracket.